 - Changes in sleep patterns (insomnia or oversleeping)

 - Appetite change (increased or decreased)

 - Psychomotor agitation or retardation (for example, restlessness, inability to sit still, or slowed speech and movements)

 - Suicidal ideation or recurrent thoughts of death (suicidal ideas without a specific plan for suicide)

 - If someone tells you they are going to kill themselves, take it seriously and call 9-1-1 immediately.

 Not everyone who is depressed experiences all these symptoms.
 For there to be a diagnosis of clinical depression, the person would need to experience 5 or more of the above symptoms.

-Negative effects of depression
+Negative Effects of Depression

 What likely jumps out at you is how invasive depression is, with a negative impact on all facets of a person’s life.
-At its worst or most severe, depression is like a thief that robs you of your life and the joy of living (that comes with things such as work, relationships, activities).
+At its worst or most severe, depression is like a thief that robs you of your life and the joy of living (that comes with things such as work, relationships and activities).